 The Slowdown will be available to APM stations on ContentDepot starting January 14, 2019.
 Episodes will be available Monday-Friday from 00:00 ET - 23:59 ET.
 Daily rundowns will be posted one day prior.

 0:15 and 0:30 generic promo spots will be available for the series via ContentDepot.
-Custom promos will be available by request.

 The Slowdown does not allow underwriting.
 On-air language will mention its partnership with the Library of Congress and The Poetry Foundation.